folio-org/folio-install/runbooks/single-server/README.md

     sudo mkdir -p /etc/folio/edge
     sudo vi /etc/folio/edge/edge-oai-pmh-ephemeral.properties
     ```

-    The ephemeral properties file should look like this
+    The ephemeral properties file should look like this:

     ```
     secureStore.type=Ephemeral
     # a comma separated list of tenants